secure-compilation/SECOMP/README.md

 ## Building

-Each branch can be built after installing its dependencies by configuring the CompCert build process, by going to that folder and running:
+Each branch can be built after installing its dependencies by first configuring the CompCert build process, by running:

     $ ./configure -toolprefix "riscv64-linux-gnu-" rv64-linux